1. Current Transformers and Transducers

-NI offers a wide selection of voltage measurement modules but for waveform power measurements the suggested modules will be the NI 9239 for 10V measurements, the NI 9229 for 60V measurements, and the NI 9225 for up to 300 Vrms measurements.
-All three of these modules are simultaneously sampled which is needed for phase measurement and have 600 Vrms CAT II channel-to-channel isolation for safety.
-Though it is most convenient to have a direct connection to the module for voltage measurements, for voltages above 300 Vrms a power transformer (PT) can be used to step down the voltage similar to the current transformers that have been discussed earlier in this paper.
+NI offers a wide selection of voltage measurement modules but for waveform power measurements the suggested modules will be the NI 9239 for 10V measurements, the NI 9229 for 60V measurements, the NI 9242 for up to 250 Vrms, the NI 9225 for up to 300 Vrms, and the NI 9244 for up to 400 Vrms measurements.
+All of these modules are simultaneously sampled which is needed for phase measurements and have been rated for up to CAT II or CAT III applications, depending on the module .
+Though it is most convenient to have a direct connection to the module for voltage measurements, for voltages above 400 Vrms L-N a power transformer (PT) can be used to step down the voltage similar to the current transformers that have been discussed earlier in this paper.

 Since many current sensors can output voltages proportional to the current flowing through their secondary, there are several NI products that can be used to measure currents with high amperage.
 For a 10V output sensor, use the NI 9239.
 For a current transformer that outputs 1A or 5A, use the NI 9227.
 These modules operate on the same architecture as the NI 9225 making them the ideal choice for synchronization.
 Selection of an analog input module for current measurement will depend on the particular current sensor chosen, as well as the maximum current expected on the measured circuit.
 While NI hardware meets all industry standards for voltage isolation and withstand, improper selection of analog input modules can result in measurement saturation or damage to the module if the sensor output voltage exceeds the module’s rating.
 When calculating the maximum sensor voltage output, remember that many industrial machines may have startup transient currents many times their normal load rating.
 It is not uncommon to see transient currents which are four to ten times rated load current.
 Check the datasheet for the individual module you are considering to determine whether it is appropriate for your application.